Alcohol Damage: Effects on Body, Mental Health Impact, Growth and Long-Term Risks

 Heavy drinkers often have stomach problems like pancreatitis, ulcers, gastritis, and a higher risk of getting several types of cancer.
 The neurological effects of alcohol can amplify the severity of anxiety, sadness, and other mental health issues, as well as cause debilitating conditions like Wernicke-Korsakoff syndrome.

 Regularly drinking alcohol is bad for the body's metabolic system.
-When the breakdown of alcohol throws off the balance between glucose and insulin, it increases the risk of getting type 2 diabetes and insulin resistance.
+When the breakdown of alcohol throws off the balance between glucose and insulin, it increases the risk of developing type 2 diabetes and insulin resistance.

 Consuming an excessive amount of alcohol is not only associated with an increased risk of fatty liver disease and hyperlipidemia, but it also causes disruptions in the breakdown of lipids, which ultimately results in greater levels of triglycerides.